-Analyzing the meaning of black and white through the way we conceive the photograph
+In this article, I will be analyzing the meaning of black and white through the way we conceive the photograph.

 I’ll be in London in a couple of weeks to film a series of lectures and tutorials on black and white Fine Art Photography for a prestigious UK photography school where I’ll start teaching very soon.
 More details on this very soon, but what I can already say is that it is going to be a very exciting experience that I’m looking forward to, also an honor, since this school chooses its instructors very carefully and they work only with the best photographers and authors of best-selling photography books, with international distinctions in the field of photography.

-The lectures will be based on my book “From Basics to Fine Art – Black and White Photography”, written together with Joel Tjintjelaar.
+The lectures will be based on my book “From Basics to Fine Art – Black and White Photography”.
 Right now I’m working on a few images, some landscapes too, to present there next to my architectural work.
 This is one of them.

 It’s been a while since I published my last landscape, so this was a good moment to post one.

 I’ve shot this image at sunset, end of summer, in Western Greece, close to the historical town of Messolonghi, in the Messolonghi Lagoon, an area where nature is magnificent and where I’ve shot many of my landscapes.
-It is one of the images I’ve shot for the Formatt-Hitech Fiecrest 16 stops IRND filters review that you can read at the link, and it is shot with a Firecrest 16, the circular version.
-You will see in the review that the RAW version of the image was so clear and showing so perfect color, with no color cast at all, something you can only get if shooting with a Firecrest filter.
+It is one of the images I’ve shot for the Formatt-Hitech Fiecrest 16 stops IRND filters review (don’t forget that you can use my code JULIA10 to get 10% discount of any filter or other Formatt-Hitech product from www.formatt-hitech.com), and it is shot with a Firecrest 16, the circular version.
+You will see in the review that the RAW version of the image was so clear and showing such perfect color, with no color cast at all, something you can only get if shooting with a Firecrest filter.
 I hope you’re already using one to shoot long exposure, if not, you should do it.
 Read the review to see why.

 This image is one of the many landscapes that I intend to work on this year.
 Nature is calling me and I need it, so you will see me more out in the open and working on landscapes from now on.
 Not forgetting my love for architecture, I couldn’t live without it, but I need a balance, and nature, especially the sea, is always giving me that.
 It keeps me “down-to-earth” from all points of view and it is soothing my soul.